 We’ve listed the main areas of automatization, let’s dive deeper to find out challenges and solutions for each area of automation.

-Like any other type of organizations, NPOs have their specific audience that consists of volunteers, donors, partners, members, students, and other supporters.
+Like any other type of organization, NPOs have their specific audience that consists of volunteers, donors, partners, members, students, and other supporters.
 The number of members is constantly changing and if you keep all data on paper, at some point it becomes difficult to find information and regulate interactions with constituents.
-There is a risk of data loss and overload of manual work.
+There is a risk of data loss and an overload of manual work.

 To regulate relationships with every benefactor, you may need a Customer (or ‘Constituent’ in the case of nonprofits) Relationship Management system.
 CRM is much more than a contacts database.
-It allows to track all communications, interactions, and campaigns, assign managers to projects, collect data about interests of your donors, and fulfill many other functions.
+It allows you to track all communications, interactions, and campaigns, assign managers to projects, collect data about the interests of your donors, and fulfill many other functions.

 Benefits of CRM for nonprofits:

 - Easy data collection from many channels (emails, websites, affiliates, calls, surveys)

 - 360-overview of your audience (profiles contain a full picture of a constituent)